All Episodes

 Elizabeth Warren has provided a roadmap.

-There are controversial, two kind so-called controversial provisions in this thing.
+There are controversial, two so-called controversial provisions in this thing.

-One about individuals being allowed to donate or campaign contribute even more.
+One about individuals being allowed to donate or campaign or contribute even more, corporate people even more.

-And then uh some regulations uh on derivative funds were were relaxed, allowing them more leeway and that's power for Wall Street.
+And then Some regulations on derivative funds were relaxed, allowing them more leeway and letting that's power for Wall Street.

-And Elizabeth Warren's fit to be tied over this, and she was gonna she was gonna blame the Republicans for shutting down the government over those provisions.
+And Elizabeth Warren's fit to be tied over this, and she was going to blame the Republicans for shutting down the government over those provisions.

 Even though she's in the Senate, has nothing to do with what happened in the House.

-So the Democrats were prepared to shut down the government, knowing the Republicans are gonna get blamed for it.
+So the Democrats were prepared to shut down the government, knowing the Republicans are going to get blamed for it.

 My point is actually directed here at the Republicans.